 “Compliance has been slow, enforcement has been lax, and organizations are finding that learning about data origin, residence and use can be hugely daunting and difficult,” the Software Development Times wrote.
 But that didn’t last for long.
 Fast-forward to today and GDPR penalties have been coming in fast and furious.

-The significant increase of GDPR fines issued in 2020
+The current state of GDPR fines

 From May 2018 to January 2020, the total reported GDPR fines were $139 million—an amount that DLA Piper noted was low.
 But, things started changing in 2020 and Forrester made a prediction about the compliance landscape and said, “GDPR enforcement is on fire.”